 About Erik Orton

-Erik Orton is a writer, director and producer based in NYC.
+Erik Orton is a writer and producer based in NYC.

 His memoir Seven at Sea: Why a New York City Cast Off Convention for a Life-Changing Year on a Sailboat, co-written with his wife, is due in bookstores March 2019.
 He has written for The Washington Post, Hitched Magazine, Drift Travel Magazine, Family Traveller Magazine, London’s Theatre and Performance Magazine and various regional newspapers.

 Raised primarily in Germany and the suburbs of Washington D.C., he graduated from Brigham Young University with a Bachelor of Arts in Media Music and a minor in Playwrighting.